 \subsection{Plan of the article}

-In Section~\ref{sec:2} we define the degenerate reflected Brownian motion.
-We then derive the functional equation~\eqref{Equation_fonctionelle_intro} in Section~\ref{sec:3} and extend meromorphically Laplace transforms on the edges up to their singularities.
-In Section~\ref{sec:5}, we obtain the explicit form of the Laplace transforms using the compensation method.
-Next, in Section~\ref{sec:6} we conduct preparatory work to derive the asymptotics of Green’s functions.
-These asymptotics are computed in all directions in Sections~\ref{sec:7} and~\ref{sec:8} by the saddle-point method.
-We then prove Theorem~\ref{thm1} and Theorem~\ref{thm:main} by employing the explicit expressions from Section~\ref{sec:5}.
-In Section~\ref{sec:9} we establish the asymptotics of the Martin kernel and obtain all Martin harmonic functions.
-We also state the minimality of the Martin boundary and conclude the proof of Theorem~\ref{thm:Martin}.
+In Section~\ref{sec:2}, we define the degenerate reflected Brownian motion.
+We then derive the functional equation~\eqref{Equation_fonctionelle_intro} in Section~\ref{sec:3} and meromorphically extend Laplace transforms on the edges up to their singularities.
+In Section~\ref{sec:5}, we obtain the explicit form of the Laplace transforms \nr{using the compensation method$\;$}\nb{iterating the functional equation \eqref{Equation_fonctionelle_intro}}\ngray{$\;$Even if the final expressions coincide with those of the compensation method, it is more precise to mention the iteration of the functional equation}.
+Next, in Section~\ref{sec:6} we carry out preparatory work to derive the asymptotics of Green’s functions.
+These asymptotics are computed in all directions in Sections~\ref{sec:7} and~\ref{sec:8} by the saddle-point method. \nr{We then}\nb{This enables us to} prove Theorem~\ref{thm1} and Theorem~\ref{thm:main} by employing the explicit expressions from Section~\ref{sec:5}.
+In Section~\ref{sec:9} we establish the asymptotics of the Martin kernel and identify all \nr{Martin}\nb{the} harmonic functions.
+We also prove the minimality of the Martin boundary and conclude the proof of Theorem~\ref{thm:Martin}.
 Finally, in Section~\ref{App:A} we treat the general case of the model without Assumption~\eqref{simple} via a linear transformation of space and time.